Antibiotic Prescribing and Resistance: Views from LMIC Prescribing and Dispensing Professionals

 Funder: World Health Organisation

-This project aims to understand the roles of antibiotics and understandings of antibiotic resistance (AMR) for medical and veterinary professionals across LMICs.
+This project aims to understand the awareness of antibiotic resistance (AMR) amongst medical and veterinary professionals across LMICs.

 Phase I. In the course of 2017, nine LSHTM students undertook qualitative research to explore awareness of AMR amongst medical and veterinary prescribing and dispensing professionals and the context of antibiotic usage.
 Countries visited for fieldwork were: Vietnam, Nigeria, India, Philippines, Ethiopia and Sierra Leone.
 The resulting 246 interview transcripts, together with student fieldnotes and pictures, were analysed to produce a cross-site report of common findings.
 The draft report is available on the WHO AMR Website.
 These findings were used, in conjunction with inputs from a range of experts, to design a draft questionnaire that may be used across settings to understand awareness of AMR.

 Phase II.
 In the course of 2018, five LSHTM students are undertaking research to assess the performance of a tool to measure awareness of antibiotic resistance amongst prescribers and dispensers for human and animal health care.
 The research findings, from Peru, Nigeria, Ghana, Tanzania and Vietnam, will be pooled in psychometric analysis, with the aim of developing a final short validated tool that can be used to assess AMR Awareness across contexts.